annaliceN/UnladenSwallows/index.md

 #### Datasets and Data Augmentation

-For our dataset, we used the Bird Dataset provided by the Bird Classification Kaggle Competition by Joseph Redmond.
-This dataset had approximately 50,000 images in it and 555 unique classes of birds.
+For our dataset, we used the Bird Dataset provided by the Birds!
+Classification Kaggle Competition by Joseph Redmond.
+This dataset has approximately 50,000 images in it and 555 unique classes of birds.
+When processing images, we used both 224 x 224 and 128 x 128 images, as well as random modifications to images to diversify our training set.
+The transformations included cropping images and flipping images.